iandhall/qfind/readme.md

 ~/.qfind.config
 ```

-The config file use INI file structure.
-The file starts with a section called 'qfind'.
+The config file is in an INI file like format.
+The file must start with a section called 'qfind'.
 Example:

 ```
 [qfind]